Pinta365/BucketFS/README.md

 #### `writeFile(path: string, content: string | Uint8Array, bucketName?: string): Promise<void>`

 Write content to a file at the specified `path` in the bucket.
 The `content` can be a string or a `Uint8Array`.
 An optional `bucketName` can be provided to write to a specific initialized bucket instance.

 #### `readFile(path: string, bucketName?: string): Promise<string | null>`

 Read content from a file at the specified `path` in the bucket.
 Returns the file content as a string.
 Returns `null` if the file does not exist at the given path.
 Throws an error for other read operation failures.
 An optional `bucketName` can be provided to read from a specific initialized bucket instance.

 #### `deleteFile(path: string, bucketName?: string): Promise<void>`

 Delete a file at the specified `path` from the bucket.
 An optional `bucketName` can be provided to delete from a specific initialized bucket instance.

+#### `moveFile(oldPath: string, newPath: string, bucketName?: string): Promise<void>`

+Move or rename a file in the bucket.
+This operation moves a file from an `oldPath` to a `newPath`.
+If the new path specifies a different directory, the file is moved.
+If the new path specifies the same directory but a different name, the file is renamed.
+If both the directory and name change, the file is moved and renamed.
+This is typically implemented as a copy to the new path followed by a deletion of the old path.
+An optional `bucketName` can be provided to perform the operation on a specific initialized bucket instance.

 #### `listFiles(prefix?: string, bucketName?: string): Promise<string[]>`

 List files in the bucket.
 Returns an array of file paths.
 An optional `prefix` can be provided to list files within a specific virtual directory (e.g., `"my-folder/"`).
 An optional `bucketName` can be provided to list files from a specific initialized bucket instance.

 #### `fileExists(path: string, bucketName?: string): Promise<boolean>`

 Check if a file exists at the specified `path` in the bucket.
 Returns `true` if the file exists, `false` otherwise.
 Throws an error if the check operation fails (other than the file not being found).
 An optional `bucketName` can be provided to check within a specific initialized bucket instance.

 ## Examples

 See the `/examples`-folder.
-More examples will be added soon™

 ## Contributing